Corporate Governance overview

 - When making decisions, Board members avoid potential conflicts of interest

-- The status of Independent Director and the number of independent directors is monitored and confirmed by the Board of Directors
+- The status of Independent Director and the number of such Directors are monitored and confirmed by the Board of Directors

-- The Board’s work is assessed on an annual basis
+- The Board’s work is reviewed on an annual basis

 SUEK’s governing bodies are the General Meeting of Shareholders, the Board of Directors, the Management Board and the CEO.